 Just like Gray Weddings, Jackson & Gray like to offer “special discounts” to customers who pay their balance early.
 For us the so-called reason for the offer was the desire to purchase new equipment including a drone to provide a wider range of services – services that nearly 18 months later have failed to materialise accoring to their website.

 Reasons that have been provided by Jackson & Gray for the same thing are a desire to encourage inward investment with some business plan (?) and to pay for furnishing their new house (?!).
 All very professional-sounding, isn’t it?

-So to conclude, it’s not quite as easy as simply avoiding Gray Weddings because by far the big problem with Gray Weddings was Edward Gray and the fact that we couldn’t believe a word he said.
-Edward has his finger in at least one other pie though – possibly more – so I would recommend checking whether he has anything to do with your chosen wedding photographers before you hand over any money, and to drop them like a hot brick if he does.
+So to conclude, it’s not quite as easy as simply avoiding Gray Weddings because by far the biggest problem with that company was Edward Gray and the fact that we couldn’t believe a word he said.
+I would recommend checking whether he has anything to do with your chosen wedding photographers before you hand over any money, and to drop them like a hot brick if he does.

 Here follows a full and honest review of Gray Weddings, the wedding photography and videography providers who are based in the north west of England (or possibly now near Llandudno) and who consist of Edward Gray and Rebecca Gray or Becky Gray as she likes to be called.